How to Write a Personal Statement for Your University Application

 How to Write About Your Achievements, Skills and Experience?

 Be selective when highlighting your accomplishments.
-You may be very proud of your GCSE grades, but your personal statement should not be a place where you rehash them.
 Focus on your accomplishments which demonstrate passion and dedication to the topic.
 Consider the times when you have excelled at something directly related to your subject.
-What else have you accomplished that shows your passion?
-These achievements, whether you've won a contest, led a project or initiated something new, will make you stand out.

 How to End Your Personal Statement?